ctrl-space-labs/proven-ai/provenai-documentation/docs/2. ProvenAI - SDK/2-ProvenAI SDK docker compose.md

 #  ProvenAI Docker Compose

 The ProvenAI SDK can be installed following the provenAI installation instructions as described [here](../Getting%20Started/Installation).
 It also can be set up for local development when running the [provenAI backend](../Getting%20Started/Installation#running-the-provenai-backend).
-It containms the `proven-ai-sdk-docker-compose` to set the configuration settings for the docker containers of the microservices used within the provenAI app.
+It contains the `proven-ai-sdk-docker-compose` to set the configuration settings for the docker containers of the microservices used within the provenAI app.

 ## Issuer API
 This package contains the configuration settings for the issuer API provided from waltid-identity [docker-compose issuer api](https://github.com/walt-id/waltid-identity/tree/main/docker-compose).
 The `config` package contains all necessary configuration settings.